 Yes, some cats can develop genuine anxiety related to closed doors, especially if those doors block access to important resources or favorite people.
 Cats with separation anxiety or those who have experienced trauma may be particularly susceptible.
 Signs of door-related anxiety include excessive vocalization, destructive scratching, pacing, refusing to eat, or eliminating outside the litter box.
 If your cat shows these symptoms, gradually desensitizing them to closed doors through positive reinforcement training can help, though severe cases may benefit from consultation with a veterinary behaviorist.

 Not necessarily.
 Having some off-limit rooms is perfectly acceptable as long as your cat has adequate space, resources, and enrichment in the areas they can access.
-The key is consistency and ensuring your cat’s basic needs are always met.
 If you keep a room closed, it should stay closed all the time so your cat adjusts their mental territory map accordingly.
 Problems arise when access is inconsistent or when too much of the home becomes restricted.
 As long as your cat has room to explore, comfortable places to rest, and access to food, water, and litter boxes, having a few closed-off rooms shouldn’t cause issues.

 Not all cats react strongly to closed doors.
 Some cats, particularly those raised with consistent boundaries from kittenhood, accept closed doors as normal parts of their environment.
 Others may be naturally more independent or simply less territorial.
 Factors like breed traits, individual personality, early socialization, and past experiences all influence how a cat responds to closed doors.
 While the behavior is common, it’s not universal, and even cats who initially protest closed doors can often be trained to accept them better over time.